Hahns Peak Lookout

 The site’s gradual decommissioning during the late 1940’s and early 1950’s is indicative of changing technologies in fire management.
 Architecturally the site represents the Forest Service’s policy of local Forest Rangers constructing their own administrative facilities based on personal preferences and using locally available tools and materials.

 Since its decommissioning, the lookout’s condition had deteriorated over time due to its exposure at high elevation, lack of resources for maintenance, and vandalism.
 In 2014, Colorado Preservation Inc. listed the Hahns Peak Lookout as one of Colorado’s Most Endangered Places.

 The restoration of the Hahns Peak Lookout is a dynamic and multifaceted project; Historic Routt County is proud to partner with the USDA Forest Service and HistoriCorps, to save this special place.
 Community engagement has been at the heart of this project.
 We are deeply grateful to the volunteer crews from HistoriCorps, Passport in Time, and the Forest Fire Lookout Association, as well as the young adults of RMYC’s Historic Preservation Corps, who have overcome the extreme weather and logistical challenges of historic preservation at nearly 11,000 feet above sea level!

 The final week of work that remains to complete the restoration of the Hahns Peak Lookout will occur summer of 2017.
 Ultimately, hikers will be able to visit and appreciate this cultural relic and will learn about the history and significance of fire lookouts in the American West and the stories surrounding the Hahns Peak Lookout.

-Follow the links to explore the history of the building and for updates on the progress of the Crossan’s rehabilitation!
+Follow the links to explore the history of the site and for updates on the progress of the Hahns Peak restoration!

 Check Out Hahn’s Peak Most Endangered Places Video